My Plantiful Cooking

 *Applesauce - Gives pancakes moisture and some sweetness.
 It can be substituted with soy or Greek yogurt.

-**Protein powder - This recipe is tested using plant-based protein powder.
-You can opt for any flavor you like, but I find that vanilla works the best.
-If using whey protein powder, I would recommend reducing the amount of milk use as they are generally less absorbant then plant-based ones.
+**Protein powder - Any flavor other than vanilla would work.
+If using whey protein powder, I would recommend reducing the amount of milk used as they are generally less absorbent than plant-based ones.

 Helpful tips